brandur/sorg/content/nanoglyphs-drafts/006-moma-rain.md

 ## Next generation mainframes (#mainframes)

 I _love_ that IBM is still making mainframes.
-For many of us the mainframe occupies a special place of veneration in our hearts and minds — having never worked with one, we don’t really understand them, but have heard stories over the decades about their prominent role in critical infrastructure; e.g. banking.
+For many of us, the mainframe occupies a special place of veneration in our hearts and minds — having never worked with one, we don’t really understand them, but have heard stories over the decades about their prominent role in critical infrastructure like banking and telecommunications.
 Almost everyone would be better served by a fleet of commodity servers — better scalability, more flexible, better geographic distribution, cheaper — but sometimes you just want a behemoth in a box.

 WikiCheap dives into the [technical details of the Z15](https://fuse.wikichip.org/news/2659/ibm-introduces-next-gen-z-mainframe-the-z15-wider-cores-more-cores-more-cache-still-5-2-ghz/), successor to the Z14.
 Processors in a mainframe are organized into “drawers” for in-machine redundancy, with each drawer connected to every other drawer by way of an “A-Bus”.
 Although drawers in the Z15 have two fewer processors compared to the Z14 (from six down to four), they have two more cores (from 10 to 12 cores), and the machine as a whole supports an additional drawer.
 Clock speed is the same at 5.2 GHz, but L2 and L3 cache capacities have doubled (from 2 to 4 MB and 128 to 256 MB respectively).